Vocaluxe/Vocaluxe/Output/Readme.txt

 and the great Ultrastar Deluxe project.

 Supported Operating Systems / Requirements:
-- WinXP, Vista, Windows 7 or Windows 8 with .NET 4.0
+- Vista, Windows 7, Windows 8 or Windows 10 with .NET 4.0
+- Linux (no official support)
 - 1 GHz CPU, 512 MB RAM, Graphics card with OpenGL 2.1 or DirectX 9.0 support
 - Visual C++ Redistributable Packages 2008 and 2012